SEPTA Metro: Trolley

 The SEPTA trolley fleet has three different types of cars.

 The 112 vehicles used on the T were built by Kawasaki beginning in 1981 after a 1980 prototype was delivered and tested.
 Known as "K-cars", they use the Pennsylvania trolley gauge.
-Larger than the replaced PCC cars they are 50 feet long and capable of reaching a top speed of 40 mph.
+Larger than the PCC cars they replaced, they are 50 feet long and capable of reaching a top speed of 45 mph.
 They also were the first in North America to have unitized roof-mounted air conditioners and to have electronic control of switches at junctions.
 The city cars operate out of two depots, Elmwood and Callowhill.

 The G uses PCC cars.
-These cars were originally built in 1947 by the St. Louis Car Company and were rebuilt by Brookville (and renamed PCC II) for the line's reopening in 2003 to include air conditioning and a wheelchair lift.
+These cars were originally built in 1947–1948 by the St. Louis Car Company and were rebuilt by Brookville (and renamed PCC II) for the line's reopening in 2005 to include air conditioning and a wheelchair lift.
 The Girard line has the same Pennsylvania trolley gauge as the T and operates out of Callowhill depot.
-Between 2020 and 2024, the cars were rebuilt by SEPTA and upgraded to include plastic seating.
-The PCC cars returned and were renamed PCC III.
+Between 2020 and 2025, the cars were rebuilt by SEPTA and upgraded to include plastic seating.

-The D use 29 Kawasaki-built vehicles similar to, but slightly larger than, the T. They use a slightly wider track gauge than the city lines – – but the same wheel gauge.
-Wheel profiles are different and different gear ratios provide higher speeds.
+The D use 29 Kawasaki-built vehicles similar to, but slightly longer and wider than, the cars used on the T. They use a slightly wider wheel profile than the city lines, but the same wheel gauge.
+Different wheel profiles and gear ratios provide higher speeds.
 Notably, they are double-ended, unlike the T, as these lines lack any loops to turn the vehicles at their suburban terminals.
 Unlike the T and G cars, which use traditional trolley pole power collectors, the D cars use pantographs and are capable of a top speed of 50 mph.

 Currently, SEPTA is ordering new 130 low floor streetcars that will be built and delivered by Alstom.
 These trolley cars are scheduled to enter service between 2027-2030.
 These cars will operate on the T, G, and D.

 Light metro

-N-5 cars crossing the Bridgeport—Norristown Viaduct.
+N-5 cars crossing the Bridgeport–Norristown Viaduct.

 The M uses a unique class of 26 cars known as N-5s.
 They were delivered in 1993 by ABB after significant production difficulties and a change of assembly locations.
-These cars are powered by a nominally 600 volt top-contact third rail.
+These cars are powered by a nominally 700 volt top-contact third rail.
 They run on a standard gauge track.
 They are the first fleet of cars in North America to have Alternating Current (AC) traction motors.

 They have running gear (trucks) incorporating design elements used on the Swedish High-Speed trains.
 Axle suspensions provide flexibility that allows axles to steer themselves around curves as small as 5 degrees.
-While the vehicles were designed for a top speed of 80 mph, the signal system allows operations at up to 70 mph.
+While the vehicles were designed for a top speed of 80 mph, the signal system allows operations at up to 55 mph.